 At a company called rewardStyle, I worked with fellow fashion and lifestyle bloggers to help optimize their web presence, improve social media engagement, and increase sales conversions.
 Needing to get back to my roots as an advocate and activist, I left the glamorous fashion world for the non-profit sector.

-I was recently the Senior Communications Manager for Big Thought, a Dallas-based organization committed to closing the opportunity gap for young people by unleashing creativity and strengthening social emotional well-being.
+I was recently the Senior Communications Manager for a Dallas-based non-profit organization committed to closing the opportunity gap for young people.

-Inspired by the incredible community work happening in the city, I left to form my own business, SD Media, where I could focus on authentic, constituent-first, and ethically-told storytelling.
+Inspired by the incredible community work happening in the city, I left to form my own business, SD Media, where I could focus on authentic, constituent-first, and ethical storytelling.

 My photographs and writing have been featured in the Washington Post, Huffington Post, USA Today, ABC News, and CNN.